jabrena/sonar-search-cli/README.md

 The `--size` option allows you to control the page size (number of results per page).
 Valid range: 1-500.
 Default: 100.
 This maps to the `ps` parameter in the SonarCloud API.

 The `--detail` option allows you to retrieve detailed information about a specific issue or hotspot by its key-id.
 This option requires `--query` to specify whether you want issue details (`--query issues`) or hotspot details (`--query hotspots`).
 This option cannot be used together with `--types`, `--severity`, or `--status` options.

+The `--query duplications` option allows you to retrieve information about code duplications in your project.
+This option requires `--project` and cannot be used together with `--types`, `--severity`, or `--status` options.

 ## How to use